MaxTechnics/Infonet-HyperText/README.md

 ## Bugs
 We are aware of some bugs that can occur.
 If you think you found a new one or you can help to fix an existing bug, please open an issue or pull request.

+## Problems?
+Some problems only occur on 1 browser.
+Please check the compatibility sheet to check whether your browser is supported.
+Some had too many unfixable issues so support has been cut.

 ## Goal

 When I started development, I didn't know anything about coding (HTML, CSS, JavaScript...).
 That's why it took me about a year to make this.
 With the help of many school students, we cleaned up the code and implemented some fun features.